 Electronics Recycling Options in the DFW Area

 City recycling programs.
 Dallas operates the Home Chemical Collection Center which accepts electronics from Dallas residents.
 Fort Worth has similar periodic collection events.
-These are residential-focused with quantity limits.
+These are residential-focused with quantity limits — a few items per household, and proof of residency is usually required.
+Show up in a company vehicle with a load of desktops and you’ll likely be turned away.

 Retail stores.
 Best Buy accepts most consumer electronics for recycling at their stores.
 Staples takes small electronics and ink cartridges.
-These work for personal items but aren’t practical for business volumes.
+These work for personal items but aren’t practical for business volumes, and they provide no documentation of what happened to the device — or the data on it.

 Free B2B pickup services.
 For businesses, the most practical option is a service like GreenIT Pickup that comes to your location, picks up all IT equipment for free, and handles the processing.
-We serve 22 cities across DFW including Dallas, Fort Worth, Arlington, Plano, Irving, Garland, Frisco, McKinney, Denton, and more.
+We serve 22 cities across DFW including Dallas, Fort Worth, Plano, Irving, Frisco, and more.

 For Businesses: Why Specialized IT Recycling Matters